 Brands Using Twitter Beautifully

 Not sure how to define what it means to use Twitter beautifully?
-There are lots of lists to be found of brands whose Twitter accounts can provide inspiration, those that are aimed at customer service, that put out great content, that engage their audience well, or that illustrate effective use of Twitter for business.
+There are many lists of brands whose Twitter accounts can provide inspiration, those that are aimed at customer service, that put out great content that engages their audience well, or that illustrate effective use of Twitter for business.
+We'll review a list of examples to help improve your Twitter performance.

 Perhaps identifying what brands are using Twitter beautifully is mostly a personal call.
-Here’s a description of some of the favorites, and some consistent qualities among them.
-We hope that these examples will help you perk up your startup's Twitter feed.
+Here’s a description of some of the favorites and some consistent qualities.
+We hope these examples will help you perk up your Twitter feed and attract more social media followers:

-The New York City sanitation department uses creative images to downplay what could be considered icky subject matter.
-As a governmental entity, they don't want to come across as too authoritative.
-These folks established themselves as a source of information and use the platform for their form of customer service.
-They use Twitter to join existing conversations about something everyone is talking about without coming across as patronizing or cliché.
+The New York City sanitation department uses creative images to downplay what could be considered the icky subject matter.
+They don't want to come across as too authoritative as a governmental entity.
+These folks established themselves as a source of information and used the platform for customer service.
+They use Twitter to join conversations about something everyone discusses without being patronizing or cliché.

 The Pine Street Inn, which serves the homeless population in the greater Boston area, has a Twitter presence with some good takeaways.
 You will notice how infrequently they simply ask for a donation.
 They indirectly encourage contributions and volunteerism by giving shout-outs to corporations and individuals that help them out.
-They also share success stories of clients to illustrate the impact of fundraising.
+They also share clients' success stories to illustrate fundraising's impact.

 WeatherTech is a maker of weather-proof car mats.
 They use Twitter to show how multi-purpose their automotive accessories can be.
-When a brand positions a relatively bland subject (like floor mats) alongside something adorable or relatable, people will pay attention.
+People will pay attention when a brand positions a relatively bland subject (like floor mats) alongside something adorable or relatable.
 Tweets that show cute animals interacting with the products are always good.
-Recently, their Super Bowl ad featuring Scout the Dog has tugged at heartstrings and become a sort of viral sensation.
+Recently, their Super Bowl ad featuring Scout the Dog has tugged at heartstrings and become a viral sensation.

 John Deere, a maker of farm equipment, is one of those brands that has mastered Twitter in a way that makes people look differently at tractors.
-They encourage their followers to start a conversation about their products using a branded hashtag.
-With a long-established business like Deere, Twitter can be used to let everybody know they're willing to change while at the same time, preserving their brand's legacy.
+They encourage their followers to discuss their products using a branded hashtag.
+With a long-established business like Deere, Twitter can be used to let everybody know they're willing to change while, at the same time, preserving their brand's legacy.

-1. Know your audience and don't hesitate to start conversations about topics the customer may hesitate to bring up.
+• Know your audience, and don't hesitate to start conversations about topics the customer may hesitate to bring up.

-2. Use Twitter to improve a customer's less-than-positive experience with your products even if their experience was not exactly your fault.
+• Use Twitter to improve a customer's less-than-positive experience with your products, even if their experience was not your fault.

-HubSpot goes into more detail about these and other brands here.
+HubSpot goes into more detail about these and other brands.

 Customer Service Tweets from Top Brands

-Some examples of top brands that pay particular attention to using Twitter to handle customer service include:
+Some social media best practices of top brands that pay particular attention to using Twitter to handle customer service include:

-Adobe: Like other brands on this abbreviated list, Adobe has a dedicated customer support channel that's separate from its brand account.
-The brand's account is generally run by the marketing team and having a separate dedicated support channel helps the company better react quickly and efficiently in replying to urgent requests.
+Adobe: Like other brands on this abbreviated list, Adobe has a dedicated customer support channel separate from its brand account.
+The marketing team generally runs the brand's account, and having a separate dedicated support channel helps the company better react quickly and efficiently in replying to urgent requests.

 Zappos: These folks answer every tweet, every time, with a funny, quirky, and helpful reply.
-They go the extra mile for customers all the time, and it shows on Twitter, too.
+They always go the extra mile for customers, which also shows on Twitter.
 Here they offer surprise gifts, entertaining GIFs, and product suggestions.

 Domino's: As you might expect, Domino's gets a lot of flak on Twitter for pizza delivery issues.
-They are quick to apologize, own any problems, and offer a resolution to the customer.
+They quickly apologize, own any problems, and offer a resolution to the customer.

 Glossier: They respond to every message, regardless of the circumstances.
 You have to structure your customer service strategy so no tweets slip by.
-Your customers can give negative feedback on a very public platform, so be sure you don't ignore anyone.
+Your customers can give negative feedback on a public platform, so don't ignore anyone.

-JetBlue: When a complaining customer can't be given exactly what they want JetBlue will provide supporting links and offer alternative solutions.
+JetBlue: When a complaining customer can't be given precisely what they want, JetBlue will provide supporting links and offer alternative solutions.
 Context helps in dealing with frustrated customers, and JetBlue always provides it.

 So what do the best customer service tweets have in common?

-1. They are prompt to reply to customer messages...the good, the bad, and the ugly.
+• They promptly reply to customer messages...the good, the bad, and the ugly.

-3. They are signed with the name or initials of the person who composed that particular response.
-It shows customers a real person is reviewing and responding to their issue and gives them a point of reference if they need to escalate in any way.
+• They are signed with the person's name or initials who composed that response.
+It shows customers a real person is reviewing and responding to their issue and gives them a point of reference if they need to escalate.

-4. They are not only helpful but openly share resources the customer can use for help.
+• They are helpful and openly share resources the customer can use for help.
 You're resolving the immediate issue to the degree possible, but you also want to share additional resources that could help the customer in the future.

 What does quality brand content on Twitter look like?